Impacted Teeth (Wisdom & Canines)

 Sedation and Timelines

-The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure that is performed in the oral surgeon’s office.
+The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure and Dr. Alan Chun performs the surgery in our office. the oral surgeon’s office.

 Potential Bleeding and Pain Management

 You can expect a limited amount of bleeding from the surgical sites after surgery.
 Although there will be some discomfort after surgery at the surgical sites, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.

 Within two to three days after surgery, there is usually little need for any medication at all.
 Swelling of the lips or gums may happen from holding the lip up to visualize the surgical site.
 The best way to minimize swelling is to apply an ice pack to the lip as swelling persists.
 However, ice packs are usually the most beneficial 12-24 hours after surgery.

 Bruising is a fairly uncommon symptom when it comes to these types of procedures.
 If you feel like you are experiencing some type of deeper bruising (that is different from the standard soreness experiences after these types of procedures) then you may want to contact your orthodontist.

 In terms of diet, we recommend a soft, bland diet after the initial procedure.
 However, you may resume your normal diet as soon as you feel comfortable chewing.
 We also advise patients to avoid sharp foods like crackers and chips.
 This is because they may irritate the surgical site if they come into contact with your healing wound.